BhagyashreeDY/Expanse-tracker/ALGORITHM.md

 By matching the biggest debts first, we avoid "fragmenting" the money.
 Any group of N people can always be settled in at most N-1 steps.

 ## Complexity
-The algorithm is very fast—**O(n log n)**.
+The algorithm is very fast, **O(n log n)**.
 The only "slow" part is the sorting, which is negligible for any realistic group size (even hundreds of people).
 We use fixed-precision math (no floats!) to make sure not a single cent is lost in the process.